Introduction

 Conclusion

 Suspecting an opioid‑associated condition demands a blend of keen observation, rapid assessment, and decisive intervention.
 By systematically gathering a focused history, performing a targeted physical exam, ordering appropriate investigations, and initiating timely naloxone therapy, clinicians can dramatically improve patient outcomes.
-Which means understanding the pharmacologic underpinnings of opioid toxicity, recognizing common pitfalls, and providing comprehensive post‑acute care—including counseling and naloxone education—ensures that the acute episode becomes a catalyst for long‑term recovery rather than a solitary crisis.
+Now, understanding the pharmacologic underpinnings of opioid toxicity, recognizing common pitfalls, and providing comprehensive post‑acute care—including counseling and naloxone education—ensures that the acute episode becomes a catalyst for long‑term recovery rather than a solitary crisis.
 Mastery of this approach not only saves lives in the moment but also contributes to the broader effort of curbing the opioid epidemic.